dropseed/plain-starter-app/README.md

 # bolt-starter-app

-This is the app starter kit for [Bolt](https://boltframework.dev/), which includes everything you need to a database-driven app with users.
+This is the app starter kit for [Bolt](https://boltframework.dev/), which includes everything you need for a database-driven app with users.

 ## Usage